skoka-ucsc/assignment1/README.md

 3. Run `cd /redis` command to change directory to the folder where the cloned redis git repository exists.
 4. Run `./make src` command to build redis software.
 5. Run `cd src;./redis-server` command to run the redis server.
+6. Run `vagrant halt` command to shut down the vagrant box.